reneprive/website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 instance, CEL selectors can be used in a DeviceTaintRule to match a vendor-specific unique ID attribute, if the driver supports one for its hardware.

 The taint applies as long as the DeviceTaintRule exists.
-It can be modified and and removed at any time.
+It can be modified and removed at any time.
 Here is one example of a DeviceTaintRule for a fictional DRA driver: